 The 6th Avenue to Luhr Beach section includes paddling on the Nisqually River and Puget Sound.
 This section features a large portion of open salt water and is best attempted by kayakers (not rafters) who are able to paddle under these conditions.
 It may offer multiple hazards to unexperienced boaters.
 It is approximately 6 miles and can take several hours to travel across the open water of Puget Sound.

 Put-in at 6th Avenue Handicap Fishing Pier, which is operated by the Washington Department of Fish and Wildlife (WDFW).
 A Discover Pass is required for all vehicles parked on site.
-It is on river mile XX, on river left.

 - The park has a restroom and fishing pier.
 There is not a developed boat launch, but the parking area is located close to the bank, so it is possible to carry canoes, kayaks and/or rafts from the river to vehicles.